Note: this youtube is almost two years old and the system has many improvements. I hope to post some new youtubes in the near future.

 Currently developing a basic autogen system.
-This allows the placement of very large number of objects on the surface while keeping high frame rates.
+This allows the placement of very large numbers of objects on the surface while keeping high frame rates.
 The objects are dynamically moved, hidden etc as you fly along or look around.
 My long-term aim is to develop an autogen system roughly equivalent to the autogen used by Microsoft FSX.

 This includes the latest code versions and adds the CL-215 water bomber and a dynamic fire system.
 The original release was for CE2/Crysis only, but the new code included in the update is compatible with the CE3 free SDK.
-Check the readme for free SDK installation instructions.

 I would suggest that you download, install and test the main release first, if you have the original Crysis installed.
 If it's working correctly you should then install the update.